 By inviting the outside into the home, these architectural masters molded the homes to the contours of the land, seamlessly integrating them into their surroundings.
 The resulting homes, known today as Mid-Century Moderns, were wildly popular.
 At no relevant level, however, was timber framing considered for inclusion in these homes.
 So, why did the Riverbend design team decide to create The Moderns™?

-While customizing (or fully creating) home styles to satisfy the increasing demand for authentic timber framing, the talented designers at Riverbend noticed a distinct uptick in the number of clients who preferred a modern look to their timber frame homes.
+While customizing (or fully creating) home styles to satisfy the increasing demand for authentic timber framing, the talented designers at Riverbend noticed a trend.
+There was a distinct uptick in the number of clients desiring a modern look to their timber frame homes.
 Thus, it seemed only natural for our award-winning team to seek inspiration from some of the great modern architects of the 20th century.

-The Riverbend design team identified different aspects of modern home design that could be easily implemented through the design process, individualized to suit a particular client’s preferences, and contribute to the open spaces so prevalent in modern design.
-Because the structural strength of timber framing is further enhanced when combined with Structural Insulated Panels (SIPs), the resulting custom home style featured plenty of open spaces to add natural light and character to a new timber frame home, while still offering the clean, clear designs of Modernism.
-Deemed, The Moderns™, this architectural style caught-on so quickly, that it was an easy decision to develop additional floor plan concepts for it.
+The Riverbend design team identified different aspects of modern home design that could easily be implemented through the design process.
+Further, these elements could be individualized to suit a particular client’s preferences, and also contribute to the open spaces so prevalent in modern design.
+Because the structural strength of timber framing is further enhanced when combined with Structural Insulated Panels (SIPs), the resulting custom home style featured plenty of open spaces.
+Subsequently, natural light and additional character were added to these new homes.
+And, the style still offered the clean, clear designs of Modernism.
+Deemed, The Moderns™, this architectural style quickly caught-on.
+Thus, it was an easy decision to develop additional floor plan concepts for it.

 The homes in The Moderns™ collection feature a simplicity of design as well as visible timbers and post-and-beam elements.
 Crisp lines and uncluttered facades join with bold geometric shapes to create a new look.
 Modern homes often feature flat or asymmetrical roofs, interesting angles, and of course, glass walls to bring the beauty of nature indoors.
 Courtyards with fireplaces blend indoor and outdoor living, while interiors feature open floor plans and plenty of space for entertaining.
 Inside and out, modern design supports the way families interact in the twenty-first century.

-Part of the research you may find yourself engaged in, when considering one of The Moderns™, is this: Where do these homes work best?
+While researching The Moderns™, you may find yourself wondering: Where do these homes work best?

-Due to the open and (sometimes expansive!) patio spaces, The Moderns™ are perfectly suited for large lots with plenty of privacy.
+Due to the open and (sometimes expansive!) patios, The Moderns™ perfectly suit large lots with plenty of privacy.
 This allows you and your guests to enjoy yourselves without any concerns about privacy.

 Wooded areas or scenic locations are, historically, common settings for modern architecture.
 This is partially due to the generous use of glass, like the famous Illinois Farnsworth House shown below.

-As demonstrated with Farnsworth House, these homes are ideally suited for areas where they can be recognized for the showpieces they are.
+As demonstrated with Farnsworth House, modern homes are ideal in areas where they can be recognized for their showpiece quality.
 Allowing the clean lines of these homes to stand-out with a lovely clarity, enhances any landscape.
 It’s also why The Moderns™ complement the more eclectic neighborhoods and communities.
 For example, this style of design looks as much at-home at in Huntington Beach, California and Portland, Oregon’s Northwest District as it does in Woodbridge, New Jersey and Florida’s historic city of Apalachicola.

 Finally, established neighborhoods of Prairie-style or Mid-century Modern architecture easily embrace The Moderns™ style of home.
 This is because both aforementioned styles of design incorporate, (and thus complement), The Moderns™ collection.